pabloh3/bifm_wp_plugin/readme.txt

 = How can I get help? =
 We appreciate any feedback at pablo@builditforme.ai

+= How to setup the blog generator =
+Step 1: Access your wordpress environment, on the left hand side select “Build It For Me”.
+Step 2: Go to the “Settings” tab and fill out the settings for your blog post Author’s username and password: We strongly recommend you don’t use your own password here, create a new user as “Author” to use for this purpose.
+Describe your website / company: These are the instructions for the bot that generates text.
+Explain to it what your company does, share any links you want it to promote.
+We encourage you to also use the phrase “Avoid talking about us unless strictly necessary” so it creates content that targets the keyphrase instead of trying to promote you across the blog posts.
+Ideally, match the language you want to generate the posts in.
+Describe the image style: These are the instructions for the bot that generates images.
+Specify the style of the images.
+Because this bot doesn’t generate text, the language is less relevant.
+Hit UPDATE
+Settings are configured at the user level.
+Two users in the same company can have different settings.

+= How to create a post =
+Log in to Wordpress with your own account.
+If you haven’t configured the “Settings” section, configure it as indicated here.
+Go to the Build It For Me plugin (left hand side bar).
+And click “Blog Generator” -> Create New Blog Post.
+You have two choices
+Generate an individual post
+Keyphrase: Fill out the first field with the text that you think users will google, and you want to target.
+Category: Select the blog category it will be generated in Hit “Submit”
+YOU DO NOT NEED TO FILL OUT THE FIELDS ON THE “CREATE BLOG POSTS IN BULK” SECTION Wait for the red bar at the bottom to confirm the post has been generated, follow the link to review your post Generate many posts at once
+Upload a CSV, with a single column, where each line is a keyphrase.
+The bot will create a blog post for each line in the CSV Select the category
+Hit the second submit button
+Wait at least 3 minutes for each line that you included, then visit the “Entradas” or “Posts” section of Wordpress and you will find the posts, one will show up every 3 minutes or so.

 == Screenshots ==

 1. Main management interface showcasing all AI-generated widgets.
 2. The 'Create Widget' interface where users can generate new widgets using AI.
+3. Blog creator
+4. Smart chat

 == Changelog ==